relativityone/server-datatransfer-import-api-rdc/README.md

 |Relativity.Import.Export.TestFramework         |     C#     |         |The import/export test framework projecty.                                                                                  |

 ### Resharper Team Shared Layer
-To ensure that all team members use the same `Resharper` settings, `Relativity.ImportAPI-RDC.sln.DotSettings` is added to source control and adjacent to the master solution file.
+To ensure that all team members use the same `Resharper` settings, `Master.sln.DotSettings` is added to source control and adjacent to the master solution file.

 ### Paket and NuGet Packages
 The bootstrapped tools and master solution build uses [Paket](https://fsprojects.github.io/Paket/) to support all package requirements.
 The repo contains 3 key Paket file types: